Quadtree/LD40/plans.md

 * Level with a trailer and a downhill slope

 # TODO
-* Cargo destroyed when it touches the ground
-* Add in named levels
 * Create level 1
 * High score table
 * Increase cargo friction